-- Scope and perimeter: The water KPI applies to 100% of Holcim's cement production operations on a global scale. - Quantifiable: The KPI selected is measurable and quantifiable.
+- Scope and perimeter: The water KPI applies to 100% of Holcim's cement production operations on a global scale. - Quantifiable/Externally verifiable: The KPI selected is measurable and quantifiable.
 Holcim follows the guidelines of the Global Cement and Concrete Association (GCCA).
 The freshwater withdrawal intensity will be measured as liters of freshwater per ton of cementitious material.
-This data is typically measured at the production site, but it can also be calculated by measurement or by estimation. - Externally verifiable: The KPI selected is externally verifiable, the specific freshwater withdrawal expressed in liters per ton of cementitious material is audited and verified annually by an independent external party. - Benchmarkable: Since freshwater withdrawal in the cement industry is a key issue, there are multiple sectorial peers who report on the same KPI.
+This data is typically measured at the production site, but it can also be calculated by measurement or by estimation16. - Externally verified: The KPI selected is externally verified, as the specific freshwater withdrawal expressed in liters per ton of cementitious material is audited and verified annually by an independent external party (Ernst & Young). - Benchmarkable: Since freshwater withdrawal in the cement industry is a key issue, there are multiple sectorial peers who report on the same KPI.
 A limitation for benchmarking is posed by the possibility that different companies use different methodologies, for example absolute versus intensity targets.

 Opinion on KPI selection: ISS ESG finds that the KPI selected is relevant, core and material to the issuer's business model and consistent with its sustainability strategy.
-The KPI is appropriately measurable, quantifiable, externally verifiable and benchmarkable.
+The KPI is appropriately measurable, quantifiable, externally verifiable, externally verified and benchmarkable.

-$^{\rm 16}$ Holcim uses the following guidance for the measurement of freshwater withdrawal:
+16 Holcim uses the following guidance for the measurement of freshwater withdrawal:

-1. Measurement: quantification of water volume according to the water instantaneously passing by the cross-section of a channel or pipe, using flow measurement or a meter.
+^{1.} Measurement: quantification of water volume according to the water instantaneously passing by the cross-section of a channel or pipe, using flow measurement or a meter.

-2. Calculation by measurement: water volume is gauged by short-term or instant measurement, by multiplying measured flow rate and pump operational hours; or by the difference between two measurements, such as water withdrawal and discharge.
+^{2.} Calculation by measurement: water volume is gauged by short-term or instant measurement, by multiplying measured flow rate and pump operational hours; or by the difference between two measurements, such as water withdrawal and discharge.

-3. Calculation by estimation: by multiplying rated capacity of the pump manufacturer and pump operating hours.
+^{3.} Calculation by estimation: by multiplying rated capacity of the pump manufacturer and pump operating hours.

-1.4.
-Calibration of SPT: Freshwater withdrawal intensity reduction
+1B.2 SPT 3 and 4: Freshwater withdrawal intensity reduction